CPSC-1012/Spring-2024-Assignments/Assignment-01/README.md

 ### Note: For this assignment, assume input data will be valid values.

 ### Sample Run

+### Note: It is suggested that you run your program with different values to ensure your calculations are correct.

 ![assign1](images/assign1-sample-run.gif)

 ## Submission
 Commit and push your solution to your GitHub classroom assignment repository before the deadline.
 Ensure that your solution follows the best coding and style practices, **as your instructor has shown you in class**.
 Failed adherence to the prescribed style guidelines may result in lost marks. __Your program must compile; a program that fails to compile will not be graded.__

+## Code Requirements
+- A C# comment block at the beginning of the source file describing the purpose, author, and last modified date of the program
+- Write only one statement per line
+- Use TitlelCase for local variable names
+- Use CAPITAL_CASE for any constant variable names

 ## Rubric
 | Mark | Description |